Full of goodness, this “Dinner Bowl” will be your new favorite meal!

 - 1 large baked sweet potato peeled and cut into chunks

-- 2 tbsp Braggs aminos or soy sauce
+- 2 tablespoon Braggs aminos or soy sauce

 - 4-5 cups kale chopped